Art-Chen/MIUI-Extra-YukiAPI/README.md

 - ❤ by All Users and @Art-Chen(https://github.com/Art-Chen)

 ## The End
-Use code or make contrubute is welcome! but please **mention this project** if you used code on your own project.
+Use code or make contribute is welcome! but Please **observe the licensing regulations** if you used code on your own project.